Treasures of Scotland

 The tour starts in earnest with a trip out into the Scottish countryside to Culzean Castle & Country Park.
 The estate was once home to the flamboyant 10th Earl of Cassillis.
 The castle itself has a spectacular setting perched on top of a cliff overlooking the Firth of Clyde and across to the Isle of Arran.
 Inside the castle is a range of treasures and artefacts collected over the years spread through the elegant rooms and the sweeping Oval Staircase that, along with the imposing entrance hall, are the highlights of the castle.
 Out in the castle grounds you’ll discover one of Scotland's largest walled gardens and a country park, set across 120 acres of woodland, that features 17 miles of paths winding through the trees, clearings, glens and a deer park.

-Leaving the castle the coach takes you to the birthplace of one of Scotland’s most famous sons Robert Burns.
-See the modest cottage where the country’s national poet was born and explore the museum that houses thousands of artefacts and some of Burns’ original writings.
+Leaving the castle the tour takes you to the birthplace of one of Scotland’s most famous sons Robert Burns where you will enjoy an included light lunch.

 Day 3 - Free day to enjoy at your leisure